ProjetSigma/backend/README.md

 Fixtures
 --------

 A few fixtures are loaded when `resetdb.sh` is executed.
-You have three users, whose credentials are (login/password):
+You have several users, whose credentials are (login/password):
 * admin@sigma.fr / admin
 * user@sigma.fr / user
+* ntag@sigma.fr / ntag
-* student@sigma.fr / student
+* ensta@sigma.fr / ensta
+* and some others (see the database, the password is always the username in the email adress).

 An OAuth client application is also created (see below for further information), with data:
 * `clientId`: `bJeSCIWpvjbYCuXZNxMzVz0wglX8mHR2ZTKHxaDv`